onqtam/headjack/src/motivation/problems.md

 Does such a search engine exist today?
 Competition & a lower barrier to entry are direly needed.

-Another problem is the discounting of explicit user preferences such as subscriptions & the interest graph (following/connections) in our feeds in favor of algorithm recommendations - platforms optimize for engagement & attention and not for utility & value to end users.
+The explicit user preferences such as subscriptions & the interest graph (following/connections) are routinely discounted in our feeds in favor of algorithm recommendations - platforms optimize for engagement & attention and not for utility & value to end users.
 We all respond to outrage & enjoy the occasional viral cat video but we should be able to tune & filter what gets shown to us.
 Have you ever heard a YouTuber tell you to hit the notification bell in addition to subscribing?

 <!-- addictive social media - toxic -->